zbalkan/zbalkan.github.io/_posts/2023-08-08-wazuh-pain-points.md

 The only hardening advice is to [change the passwords](https://documentation.wazuh.com/current/deployment-options/offline-installation.html#securing-your-wazuh-installation).
 Nothing for permissions, account usage, etc. It is hard to secure Wazuh after you install it.

-Another hardening measure is using an agent enrollment password, yet it is not mentioned in hardening measures.
+Another hardening measure is using an agent enrolment password, yet it is not mentioned in hardening measures.
 It is presented as an optional feature.
 The risk there is when an attacker uses arbitrary packages with a fake agent, it is possible to DoS by sending logs in high volume (likelihood=high, severity=medium).
 The secondary risk occurs when there is a vulnerability in the Wazuh manager: an attacker can send malicious data to the vulnerable server using an unauthenticated, fake agent.

 It would be great if the docs specifically mention that *the `wazuh-manager` service acts as an agent but for `wazuh-indexer`, you need to install `wazuh-agent` explicitly on the server(s)*.
 A warning or note on the central component installation guide, and cluster architecture would suffice.